R-Dani/R-Dani/README.md

 &nbsp;

 - 🪐 **Fun fact:** The Sega Saturn was the first video game console to connect to the internet.
-- 🔭 I’m currently learning:
+- 🔭 My current hobby is:
-	- Databases
-	- Video game development in Godot
+	- Develop Video Games 🕹️
-- ☄️ My interests are: Programming, Design, Databases, Developing Video Games.
-- 💬 Talk me about Mathematics, Space, Technology, anything that interests you.

 ## Skills